ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-backed-disk-encryption.md

 Optionally, you can set a passphrase for additional security.
 The encryption passphrases is alphanumerical and you enter it every time your computer starts.

 When you set a passphrase, your disk is encrypted by both the automatically-generated encryption keys, stored in your TPM, and your passphrase.
 As a result, your passphrase is still needed to decrypt your disk even if the TPM gets compromised.
 For instance, the passphrase protects you against a malicious firmware update from the TPM manufacturer.

-This feature is particularly useful in the following cases:
+Enabling the passphrase is particularly useful in the following cases:

 * In security-conscious contexts
 * For users that handle sensitive data
-* For users that may be subject to targeted attacks
+* For users that might be subject to targeted attacks

 Consider the different impact on laptops, desktops and servers as well: